Françoise Duparc: Life

 She returned to Marseille in 1771 where she joined the Academy of Painting and Sculpture in 1776.
-She died shortly after 2 October 1778.
-Her estate inventory reported forty-one paintings that have not been found with the exception of the four paintings bequeathed by the artist to the city of Marseille, which is currently in the Musée des beaux-arts de Marseille.
-These tables whose style takes the humble realism of the Le Nain brothers are: Woman with Book, Tea Merchant, Old Woman and Man.
+She died on 2 October 1778.
+Her estate inventory reported forty-one paintings that have not been found with the exception of the four paintings bequeathed by the artist to the city of Marseille, which are currently in the Musée des beaux-arts de Marseille.
+These paintings, whose style recalls the humble realism of the Le Nain brothers are: Woman with Book, Tea Merchant, Old Woman and Man.

 Duparc's works are marked for their simplicity.
 She usually depicted scenes in all their sincerity, stripping any embellishments.
 She mostly painted scenes of daily life, common people on the streets and in their homes.
 Her work bore the influence of the Dutch style.

-Françoise Duparc is a member of the Academy of Painting and Sculpture of Marseille and the city gave its name to a street: Rue Francoise Duparc.
+Françoise Duparc was a member of the Academy of Painting and Sculpture of Marseille and the city gave her name to a street: Rue Francoise Duparc.